 The Directors of MITIE Group PLC confirm that, to the best of their knowledge, this condensed set of financial statements has been prepared in accordance with IAS 34 as adopted by the European Union, and that the interim management report includes a fair view of the information required by rules 4.2.7 and 4.2.8 of the Disclosure and Transparency Rules.
-The names and functions of the Directors of MITIE Group PLC are as listed in the group's Annual Report for 2013 (available on the group's website: www.mitie.com), except as described above.
+The names and functions of the Directors of MITIE Group PLC are as listed in the group's Annual Report and Accounts for 2013 (available on the group's website and as described above: www.mitie.com).